Updates (October 2025 to December 2025)

 CSRF token pre-hook

-The following is a sample code to set header csrf_token to a random string in an attack request.
+The following is a sample code to set the header csrf_token to a random string in an attack request.
 A random string can be replaced with an actual token at runtime:

 def set_csrf_token_prehook(scanctx: ScanContext, pluginctx: PluginContext, attributes: AttributeList) -> list[Assertion]: